Pastors, worship leaders, and next-generation ministry leaders build the culture of attitude – positive or negative – in the leaders and the church.

 Your attitude is contagious.

-No ministry or leader is perfect and there will be tough seasons and situations.
-But there’s nothing wrong with trying to keep a good attitude about things.
+No ministry or leader is perfect and you will experience tough seasons and situations.
+But it’s important to keep a positive attitude.
 As Winston Churchill said, “I am an optimist.
 It does not seem too much use being anything else.”

 - The church I serve is the best!